blender/blender/doc/python_api/rst/info_gotcha.rst

 Using Operators
 ***************

-Blender's operators are tools for users to access, that python can access them too is very useful but does not change the fact that operators have limitations that can make them cumbersome to script.
+Blender's operators are tools for users to access, that python can access them too is very useful nevertheless operators have limitations that can make them cumbersome to script.

 Main limits are...